Is HHC Legal in Your State?

 Is HHC Legal?

 However, some states have chosen to restrict alternative cannabinoids like delta 8 THC.
-While no state legislature has explicitly restricted HHC yet, many assume that states with delta 8 restrictions are likely to invoke similar restrictions on HHC if it gains enough popularity.
+While no state legislature has explicitly restricted HHC yet, many assume that states with delta 8 restrictions are likely to invoke similar restrictions on legal HHC if it gains enough popularity.

 HHC Legality by State